 TH- Just a few more questions- I promise.
 I am also an avid cheese lover.
 I have noticed a decent cheese collection in the display refrigerator.
 What is that about?

 BK- Well wine and cheese have always gone together- so we simply found a way to incorporate that here.
 It is a lot of fun for me to experiment with pairings- I love doing that!
 We also make sandwiches, which has been a hit with our customer base.
 We have a lot of cheese imported from France.
 Having the different cheeses has allowed us to infuse wine and cheese parties in the tasting room, which has also helped the business to grow.

-TH- So what can we expect in the future from both Masquerade and Illuminati?
+TH- So what can we expect in the future from both Masquerade Wine Company and Illuminati Brewing?